Great Adventure Down Under

 Day 2 - Melbourne

 Today's sightseeing tour includes landmarks such as Parliament House and the Shrine of Remembrance, a tribute to Australia's war heroes.
 Visit beautiful Fitzroy Gardens, then drive past the lush Royal Botanic Gardens.
 You'll discover the city's differing architectural influences as you see the Victorian Arts Centre and other buildings of significance.
 Enjoy a truly unique lunch experience on board the historic Globus Local Favorite Colonial Tramcar Restaurant as it winds its way through the streets of Melbourne.
 Tonight's optional excursion to see the world-famous Penguin Parade on Phillip Island is highly recommended.
 (B, L)

 Enjoy a full day at leisure to explore this multicultural and cosmopolitan city.
 Dine at a local restaurant and immerse yourself in Melbourne's passionate food and wine scene or walk along Chapel and Brunswick Streets, famous for great shopping.
 Take a trip out of town to sample award-winning wines in the Yarra Valley or drive along the spectacular Great Ocean Road to see the “Twelve Apostles.”
 (B)

 Day 4 - Melbourne to Hobart

 Fly to Hobart, Tasmania, home of the famed Tasmanian Devil.
+Enjoy a guided walking tour of Hobart's historic waterfront district, followed by dinner at a local restaurant.
 (B, D)